 Our top tips for RPA success

 Dip your toe in the water - Make a start in a business area where there is an opportunity and start learning.
 This could be an area you haven’t considered before.

 Understand the digital worker opportunity - Ask yourself where can digital workers play best across your organisation?
 They might not work in all areas but focus on the areas where they could work and where they could represent significant scaling opportunities.

 Understand the enablement gaps - What capabilities and infrastructures need to be built to align that ambition with your strategy and purpose?
 Not every business is prepared for a digital workforce from day one, so ensure that your staff and your systems are ready for it.

 Look for innovation - Workshop and discuss with your team where and in what ways intelligent automation might be able to transform services and your business model.

 Start planning the change - Think about the various aspects of an agile operating business model, the change that is required and how you will go about re-shaping the organisation and re-skilling your people.

 As we’ve already explained, it’s not going to be an easy change and it’s certainly not one that will happen overnight.
 But with the right guiding hands behind you and the right amount of ambition, it’s a change that will be more than beneficial - it will be truly transformative!
 And with 71% of businesses anticipating at least 10% growth over the next year as a result of automation, it’s certainly not going to harm your bottom line either.

 As leaders, it’s up to you to guide your employees through this time of change and lay the foundations for a major shift.
 Because the robots are coming, whether we’re prepared for them or not.
-So, let’s treat them not as job usurpers, but as helpful friends ready to take us boldly into the third decade of the 21st century!Posted 9 months ago
+So, let’s treat them not as job usurpers, but as helpful friends ready to take us boldly into the third decade of the 21st century!Posted almost 1 year ago